cturek/home/docs/index.md

 [Here are some more personal projects I've worked on.](https://cturek.github.io/home/projects.html)

-I designed a [Pet Autofeeder](https://cturek.github.io/E155-Autofeeder/) with Manuel Mendoza, which has its own website.
+I designed a [Pet Autofeeder](https://cturek.github.io/E155-Autofeeder/), which has its own website.

 ## Classes